Yemen DescriptionOver many centuries the ancient land of Yemen proved irresistible to fortune seekers and hostile empires from far and wide.

 Sana, an impressive walled city, and important Islamic site, was first settled in the 1st century; and from this historic capital, Yemen is boldly moving from its ancient ways into the modern world.

-Due to widespread internal conflict, travel to Yemen is strongly discouraged at this time, as there is a high level of threat to citizens and tourists alike.
+Due to widespread internal conflict, traveling to Yemen is strongly discouraged at this time, as there is a high level of threat to citizens and tourists alike.

 Yemen PhotographsYemenite Children...